 Coach's Legal Responsibilities

-Coaches need to be aware of their legal responsibilities, especially with respect to the advice they give their athletes and the way they manage and supervise participation in sport.
-Coaches have a legal responsibility to their athletes and should:
+Coaches need to be aware of their legal responsibilities, especially for the advice they give their athletes and the way they manage and supervise participation in sports.
+Coaches have a legal duty to their athletes and should:

 Protection from Abuse

 Coaches also have a responsibility to protect children from all forms of abuse.
 There are four main kinds of abuse: